Chloe's Book Recommendations - part 4

 Where can I buy the book?

-Or you can buy the book from all good bookshops
+Buy the book from all good bookshops

 This is the last in a series of blogs where I showcase books fortnightly on Thursdays.
 I'll be returning to blogging late September.
 Subscribe to my blog to get notifications by emailing email@example.com